Charlotte Gainsbourg: Acting

 In 2003, Gainsbourg starred in 21 Grams, with Naomi Watts, Sean Penn and Benicio del Toro.
 In 2006, Gainsbourg appeared alongside Gael García Bernal in Michel Gondry's The Science of Sleep.
 In 2007, she appeared as Claire in the Todd Haynes-directed Bob Dylan biographical film I'm Not There, also contributing a cover version of the Dylan song "Just Like a Woman" to the film soundtrack.
 In 2009, she won the award for Best Actress at the 2009 Cannes Film Festival for the film Antichrist.
 Gainsbourg starred in the French/Australian production The Tree, released in 2010, and in Lars von Trier's science fiction disaster film Melancholia.
 She was on the jury for the 62nd Berlin International Film Festival in February 2012.
 In May 2012, Confession of a Child of the Century premiered, in which she starred alongside the British musician Pete Doherty.

 Gainsbourg worked with von Trier once again on his 2013 film Nymphomaniac, in which she played the title role.
 The 5½-hour film depicts the life of a sex addict from youth to middle age.
 Regarding her reservations about the part, Gainsbourg commented, "The sex scenes weren't so hard.
 For me, it was all the masochistic scenes.
 Those were embarrassing and, yes, a little humiliating."

-In 2014, she starred in Three Hearts and Olivier Nakache & Éric Toledano film Samba, for which she was nominated for a Lumières Award for Best Actress.
+In 2014, she starred in Three Hearts and Éric Toledano and Olivier Nakache's film Samba, for which she was nominated for a Lumière Award for Best Actress.
 She then played Dr. Catherine Marceaux in Independence Day: Resurgence, sequel of the 1996 film Independence Day.
 In 2017, she starred alongside Michael Fassbender and Rebecca Ferguson in the crime thriller film The Snowman.
-In 2020, she had a cameo role playing herself in the first episode of the fourth season of Call My Agent!
+In 2020, she had a cameo role playing herself in the first episode of the fourth season of Call My Agent!.